enkidevs/curriculum/web/html/computer-code/intro-code.md

 </code>
 ```

-- All text within `<code>` will display in monospace font.
+- `All text within <code> will display in monospace font.`
-- Only the text "var x = 5;" will be displayed within the page because the other line has no semicolon.
+- `Only the text "var x = 5;" will be displayed within the page because the other line has no semicolon.`
-- All text within `<code>`, will display in arial font.
+- `All text within <code> will display in arial font.`
-- All text within `<code>` will display with syntax highlighting associated with the coding language.
+- `All text within <code> will display with syntax highlighting associated with the coding language.`